AliceRivi14/Assignment1_AI4Ro2/README.md

 The code shows 4 types of problems:

 •	Problem 1: 3 crates

-o	Crate 1: weight 70kg, 10 distance from loading bay
+  Crate 1: weight 70kg, 10 distance from loading bay

-o	Crate 2: fragile, weight 20kg, 20 distance from loading bay, in group A
+  Crate 2: fragile, weight 20kg, 20 distance from loading bay, in group A

-o	Crate 3: weight 20kg, 20 distance from loading bay, in group A
+  Crate 3: weight 20kg, 20 distance from loading bay, in group A

 •	Problem 2: 4 crates

-o	Crate 1: weight 70kg, 10 distance from loading bay, in group A
+  Crate 1: weight 70kg, 10 distance from loading bay, in group A

-o	Crate 2: fragile, weight 80kg, 20 distance from loading bay, in group A
+  Crate 2: fragile, weight 80kg, 20 distance from loading bay, in group A

-o	Crate 3: weight 20kg, 20 distance from loading bay, in group B
+  Crate 3: weight 20kg, 20 distance from loading bay, in group B

-o	Crate 4: weight 30kg, 10 distance from loading bay, in group B
+  Crate 4: weight 30kg, 10 distance from loading bay, in group B

 •	Problem 3: 4 crates

-o	Crate 1: weight 70kg, 20 distance from loading bay, in group A
+  Crate 1: weight 70kg, 20 distance from loading bay, in group A

-o	Crate 2: fragile, weight 80kg, 20 distance from loading bay, in group A
+  Crate 2: fragile, weight 80kg, 20 distance from loading bay, in group A

-o	Crate 3: weight 60kg, 30 distance from loading bay, in group A
+  Crate 3: weight 60kg, 30 distance from loading bay, in group A

-o	Crate 4: weight 30kg, 10 distance from loading bay
+  Crate 4: weight 30kg, 10 distance from loading bay

 •	Problem 4: 6 crates

-o	Crate 1: weight 30kg, 20 distance from loading bay, in group A
+  Crate 1: weight 30kg, 20 distance from loading bay, in group A

-o	Crate 2: fragile, weight 20kg, 20 distance from loading bay, in group A
+  Crate 2: fragile, weight 20kg, 20 distance from loading bay, in group A

-o	Crate 3: fragile, weight 30kg, 10 distance from loading bay, in group B
+  Crate 3: fragile, weight 30kg, 10 distance from loading bay, in group B

-o	Crate 4: fragile, weight 20kg, 20 distance from loading bay, in group B
+  Crate 4: fragile, weight 20kg, 20 distance from loading bay, in group B

-o	Crate 5: fragile, weight 30kg, 30 distance from loading bay, in group B
+  Crate 5: fragile, weight 30kg, 30 distance from loading bay, in group B

-o	Crate 6: weight 20kg, 10 distance from loading bay
+  Crate 6: weight 20kg, 10 distance from loading bay

 ### Explanation of the code - problem.pddl ###